holdex/developers/docs/CONTRIBUTING.md

 If you are a permanent contributor, read our [Principles](./PRINCIPLES.md).

 > [!TIP]
-> You can use [GitHub Wizard](https://chromewebstore.google.com/detail/github-wizard/gibcadmedmabfnfbolimcndljcopbhep?)
-Chrome extension to simplify some of the workflows described in these Guidelines.
+> You can use [Wizard Browser Extension](https://chromewebstore.google.com/detail/github-wizard/gibcadmedmabfnfbolimcndljcopbhep?) to simplify some of the workflows described in these Guidelines.

 ## Getting started